 DOES MY ESCORT NEED A TICKET?

 Yes, everyone attending will need a ticket.
+Escorts are only used for the Formal Wear Competitions.
 Escorts are not used during the finale, they will be in the audience with everyone else.

 WHO NEEDS A TICKET?

 Everyone, including the contestant's parents, will need a ticket to attend the pageant finale.

 I AM A CONTESTANT, DO I NEED A TICKET?

 No, the contestants do not need a ticket to attend the event they are participating in.

 No, there is no limit on the number of guests you have, providing we have not sold out the ballroom.

 You can purchase tickets online up to one week before your pageant starts, at pageant check-in, or anytime on pageant weekend at the NAM Boutique.

 HOW MUCH ARE TICKETS?